 In a discussion about the pros and cons of moving to Paraguay, one expat's comments resonated with the group, "For anyone choosing one of the LatAm countries to head to, the 'best choice(s)' are often very personally specific based on a persons criteria of what they are looking for in their new home.
 As you really don't list what criteria you used in coming to your list of countries (although I could guess a few of them), I'll list mine that drove me to Paraguay and I think many others who have ended up here: Low cost of living.
 Stability of economy.
 Availability of cheap real estate for foreigners.
 Ease of gaining residency for foreigners.
 Low/non existent taxes on local or foreign sources of income for residents.
 Abundant supplies of fresh water, renewable and cheap electrical power and local food supply.
 Low threat of catastrophic natural disasters like earth quakes, volcanic eruptions, hurricanes, extreme weather.
 Low threat of violent civil unrest or political turmoil.
 These are the big positives and of course there are tradeoffs in other areas.
 But again, you have to just make informed decisions on what criteria are important to you and select the option or country that best meets them.
 In closing I'll just say that most get it that you make trade offs when you move from the 1st world to the 3rd world.
 And for many of us those tradeoff's are mostly in the positive column.
 But if they should ever move into the 'negative column' than I and many I would think would simply pack up and move on.
 Because after all, that's how we all got here to begin with? or most of us at least."

-Looking for a moving company for your international move?
+Looking for a moving company for your move to Paraguay?
 Experts In Moving offers you a simple and hassle free solution to plan your move.
 You'll get up to 5 FREE quotes from trusted international movers.

 Healthcare in Paraguay